camconn/photoanon/README.md

 #PhotoAnon

 A simple tool to anonymize EXIF data from photos.

-I have written a [blog post about photoanon](http://camconn.cc/introducing-photoanon/) to help new users.
+You can read [this blog post](http://camconn.cc/introducing-photoanon/) to learn a little about photoanon.

 ## Dependencies